laurilehmijoki/s3_website/README.md

 The valid `s3_endpoint` values consist of the [S3 location constraint values](http://docs.amazonwebservices.com/general/latest/gr/rande.html#s3_region).

+Note that at the moment s3_website does not support the *eu-central-1* region.

 ### Ignoring files you want to keep on AWS

 Sometimes there are files or directories you want to keep on S3, but not on